nbethel/nbethel.github.io/index.md

 <h1 class="text-center">Neville Bethel <br><small> Graduate Student </small></h1>

 <p>
-I am a second year graduate student at University of California San Francisco.
-I research in Michael Grabe lab applying continuum theory to proteins in the membrane.
+I am  graduate student in biophysics at the University of California San Francisco.
+I research in Michael Grabe Lab applying continuum theory and molecular simulation to proteins in the membrane.
 Nice to meet you.
 </p>